buzsakilab/3d_print_designs/docs/microdrives/plastic-microdrive.md

 | 1 | 1.2 mm drill bit | McMaster | [2958A29](https://www.mcmaster.com/2958a29) | Or similar drill bit |

 ## Citations
 This microdrive was modified based on Hiroyuki Miyawaki's design.
-The latest version of his microdrive is available at https://github.com/Mizuseki-Lab/microdrive.
+The latest version of their microdrive is available [here](https://github.com/Mizuseki-Lab/microdrive).

 The original idea of the drive is described in the following paper:
-Micro-drive and headgear for chronic implant and recovery of optoelectronic probes Jinho Chung, Farnaz Sharif, Dajung Jung, Soyoun Kim & Sebastien Royer Scientific Reportsvolume 7, Article number: 2773 (2017) doi:10.1038/s41598-017-03340-5 https://www.nature.com/articles/s41598-017-03340-5
+Micro-drive and headgear for chronic implant and recovery of optoelectronic probes Jinho Chung, Farnaz Sharif, Dajung Jung, Soyoun Kim & Sebastien Royer Scientific Reportsvolume 7, Article number: 2773 (2017) doi:10.1038/s41598-017-03340-5 [https://www.nature.com/articles/s41598-017-03340-5](https://www.nature.com/articles/s41598-017-03340-5)

 The designs are distributed under GNU GPLv3 license.